Coronavirus digest: India bans export of remdesivir COVID-19 treatment drug | DW | 11.04.2021

 The country's mass vaccination program will be conducted until April 14, following an appeal by Prime Minister Narendra Modi to chief state ministers.

-Despite more than 100 million doses having been administered so far, several states have claimed they are facing vaccine shortages despite assurances from the government.
+Though more than 100 million doses have been administered so far, several states have reported vaccine shortages despite assurances from the government.

 Here's a look at some of the other most notable pandemic-related stories around the world at present.

-Germany's public institute for disease control and prevention, the Robert Koch Institute (RKI), said 15.2% of the German population, or 12.7 million people, have received at least one dose of coronavirus vaccine as of Saturday morning.
+Germany's public institute for disease control and prevention, the Robert Koch Institute (RKI), announced that 15.2% of the German population, or 12.7 million people, have received at least one dose of COVID-19 vaccines as of Saturday morning.

-The RKI said Sunday the situation remains "very, very serious," after it reported 17,855 new infections and 104 deaths, compared to 12,196 cases and 68 deaths a week ago.
+The RKI repored on Sunday that the situation remains "very, very serious," after it reported 17,855 new infections and 104 deaths, compared with 12,196 cases and 68 deaths a week ago.

 According to data from 70 hospitals around the country, increasing numbers of young people are being hospitalized with respiratory infections and intensive care units (ICUs) are rapidly filling up.